What is Jazz?

 Although the true birthplace of jazz is debated, New Orleans is frequently credited with the title.
 Because of the slave trade, New Orleans, as well as much of Louisiana and the region known as the “deep south,” has a rich African and Caribbean heritage.
 The popular brass bands of the time began to integrate with an already established African American population as well as the influence of Caribbean and Mexican merchants.
 The saxophone and trumpet are frequently featured in the melodies.
 Legendary players like Louis Armstrong and Jelly Roll Morton were born in the town, and it has produced many more over the years.

 In the 1920s, the sound spread across the United States, becoming popular in major cities such as New York and Chicago.
-The piano was used new players to combine a Ragtime feel with already existing sounds.
+The piano was used by new players to combine a Ragtime feel with already existing sounds.
 In what proved to be a testament to the classic improvisation to come, James Reece Europe began experimenting with full orchestras.

 Variations and a broader appeal